achaayb/FastyAPI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Set of instructions to get started with FastCelery Stack boilerplate
+Set of instructions to get started with FastyAPI

 ### Prerequisites